F4NT0/MY_WINDOWS_TERMINAL/README.md

 # Welcome to Windows Terminal

 * **Windows Terminal** is the new Shell CLI controler to Microsoft Windows 10 version 18362.0 or Later
-* It still in Beta Version but it works interesting!!
+* It still in Beta Version but it looks interesting!!

 ### The idea of this Repo